Julie Ann Baldwin, PhD

 Blg 56 Rm #142

 Dr. Baldwin’s research over the years has focused on both infectious and chronic disease prevention.
-Cross-cutting themes which have characterized her work include: utilizing community-based participatory research approaches, working with underserved and/or marginalized populations, and addressing health disparities by developing and implementing culturally competent public health interventions.
+Cross-cutting themes which have characterized her work include: utilizing community-based participatory research approaches, working with underserved and/or marginalized populations, and addressing health disparities by developing and implementing culturally centered public health interventions.